symfony/symfony-docs/doctrine.rst

 Persisting Objects to the Database
 ----------------------------------

-It's time to save a ``Product`` object to the database!
+It is time to save a ``Product`` object to the database!
 Let's create a new controller to experiment:

 .. code-block:: terminal